Paul Murphy (Irish politician): Dáil Éireann: 2014–present

+In September 2022, Murphy was assaulted by protesters outside Leinster House while leaving the Dáíl, and in April 2023 his family home was targeted by protestors.
+The following month, Murphy said in an interview on RTÉ Radio that a threat had been made against his wife at a canvassing event.

+He was re-elected at the 2024 Irish general election.

+Jobstown protests and criminal proceedings

 As a TD for the Anti-Austerity Alliance and member of the Socialist Party, Murphy took a leading role in the We Won't Pay campaign, an anti-water charges organisation advocating non-payment.
 He spoke at many rallies and protests against both the charges and the Fine Gael-Labour Party coalition government.
-His role during a protest against Tánaiste Joan Burton, in Jobstown, Dublin on 15 November 2014, brought criticism from some quarters after Burton's car was blocked, and she was unable to leave it for over two hours.
-Afterward, Murphy distanced himself from the actions of some protesters but defended the right to peaceful protest.
+His role during a protest against Tánaiste Joan Burton, in Jobstown, Dublin on 15 November 2014, brought criticism from some quarters after Burton's car was blocked by protestors, and she was unable to leave it for over two hours.
+Afterward, Murphy distanced himself from the actions of some protestors but defended the right to peaceful protest.

 On 9 February 2015, he was arrested by Gardaí at his home, in relation to the Jobstown protest, and taken into custody along with three other anti-austerity activists.
 He was released without charge that afternoon.

 On 12 August 2015, Paul Reynolds reported on RTÉ's Nine O'Clock News bulletin that Murphy and others would be charged and that trials would occur in the Circuit Court, where penalties are harsher, instead of the District Court.
 On 15 September 2015, Murphy was served a summons by the Gardaí on charges of false imprisonment of Joan Burton and her assistant.
 On 29 June 2017, Murphy and five other defendants, including Solidarity Councillors Kieran Mahon and Mick Murphy, were found not guilty of all charges.

-Murphy was re-elected to the Dáil for the Dublin South-West constituency at the 2016 general election, as a member of the AAA–PBP grouping.
-He left the Socialist Party in September 2019, but did not leave the parliamentary group (known since 2017 as Solidarity–People Before Profit).